 Snowboarding in powder (a.k.a surfing POW) is arguably one of the greatest experiences on planet earth.
 Ask almost any snowboarder and they will tell you their best day was on a powder day.
 The sensation is so unique, and to help you make the most out of your next storm cycle, I’ve compiled a list of my top tips to improve your powder riding.

 1. The Right Board

 The rocker is going to place the tip and nose of the board higher than the center, which allows the snow to naturally push the nose up, allowing you to stay on top of the snow.
 This added float stops the dreaded back leg burn, and helps hold high speeds.

-A hybrid camber profile incorporates all of the advantages of the rocker’s floatability, while keeping the classic camber in the middle.
+A hybrid camber profile incorporates all of the advantages of the rocker’s floatation, while keeping the classic camber in the middle.
 The camber puts more pressure on the tip and tail of the board.
-This helps when coming across hard packed snow or maneuvering through tight trees.
-Generally, hybrid rocker/camber profiles are more beginner friendly.
+This helps when coming across hard-packed snow or maneuvering through tight trees.
+Generally, full rocker or hybrid rocker/camber profiles are more beginner friendly.
 Full traditional camber boards will feel more snappy than flexy and are just not quite as efficient and fun in deep pow.

 The second part of the board profile is the size of the tail and the nose, among a variety of board shapes.
 Snowboards that are “powder specific” are going to have a wider and longer nose, most of them with increased surface area helping you to stay on top of the snow.
 This aids with keeping the nose of the board afloat.
 Likewise, these “powder-specific” boards have a narrower and shorter tail.
 This allows the tail to sink into the snow, again, helping the nose float above the snow.
 Notice the trend here?
 Powder snowboards (directional boards and other deep-snow-specific boards) are truly going to be a great investment if you get out on a lot of powder days.

 For more information on how to buy a powder board, check out the video below:

 Now, I know this can all get a little bit overwhelming.
-If you have any questions, from finding the perfect gear, to figuring out what you're doing wrong while riding or if you simply just want someone to share the stoke with, please feel free to reach out to me or one of my fellow Snowboard experts here at Curated.
-We can chat one on one and I’ll be happy to answer any and all of your questions.
+If you have any questions, from finding the perfect gear to figuring out what you're doing wrong while riding, or if you simply just want someone to share the stoke with, please feel free to reach out to me or one of my fellow Snowboarding Experts here on Curated.
+We can chat one-on-one and I’ll be happy to answer any and all of your questions.

 Changing the stance on your board is one of the biggest keys to stopping the back leg burn.
 In order to naturally shift the weight of your upper body over the back of the board and get that ideal weight distribution, you're going to want to move your front foot and back foot closer to the tail.
 This arrangement is often known as a “set back stance.”
-This will allow for your body weight to naturally make the tail of your board sink, while simultaneously making the nose of your board float.
+This will allow for your body weight to naturally make the tail of your board sink, while simultaneously allowing the nose of your board float.
 This is especially important for when you're riding deep, fresh powder.

-Maintaining your speed is key.
 When riding in powder, snow will naturally billow out from the sides of your board, creating friction as you ride.
-Always remember, when riding powder, speed is your friend!
+Always remember, when riding deep powder, speed is your friend!
 The fastest you are going to be able to travel down a slope is by riding straight down it (down the fall line but not across it), without turning much at all (called an open turn).
-Because of this, the size of your turn is going to be based off of how steep the terrain is.
+Because of this, the size of your turn is going to be based on how steep the terrain is.
 The tighter the turn, the more you will slow down.
 If you find you need to slow down to avoid an obstacle or another reason, use a closed turn where you fully cross the fall line for every turn.

 Creating a rhythm with your turns will allow for your momentum to carry you up and out of a turn if you happen to sink too deep.
 Lifting your knees towards your chest a little bit will also help pull your board up into the next turn.